DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Related Work

 \subsection{Dashboard Design Patterns and Guidelines}

 The dashboard is a visual display consolidated within a single screen, designed to present the most critical information for supporting one or more data-driven insights~\cite{10.5555/1206491, Khan:2022:Rapid}.
 Few\etal~\cite{few:2007:dashboard} argued that it can be applied both for monitoring in static forms and for analytical tasks when dynamic and interactive.
 Researchers have agreed on some design guidelines:~(i) Avoiding visual clutters~\cite{Ogan:2012:Review, few:2007:dashboard};~(ii) Selecting indicators with care and avoiding too much data~\cite{Rahman:2017:Review, Janes:2013:Effective};~(iii) Aligning with user workflows~\cite{Faiola:2015:Supporting};~(iv) Providing consistency, interaction affordances and manage complexity~\cite{Sarikaya:2019:What};~(v) Organizing charts symmetrically and according to time~\cite{Bernard:2019:Using};~(vi) Balancing the tradeoff between detail density in a single view and the need for data access and exploration through charts~\cite{Bach:2023:Dashboard}.
-While guidelines from perception, visualization, and information architecture support high-level design, specific details remain contested, likely due to the iterative, user-centered nature of dashboard creation.
-Still, some researchers propose common design patterns as useful speculative tools in the design process.
+Researchers also proposed common design patterns as useful speculative tools in the design process.
 Sarikaya\etal~\cite{Sarikaya:2019:What} raised some common dashboard designs but mainly concluded features from multiple views of infographics and other storytelling genres.
 Bach\etal~\cite{Bach:2023:Dashboard} proposed a widely applicable dashboard pattern based on a contemporary corpus, dividing it into content and composition.
 The content pattern includes data, meta information, and visual representations, while the composition pattern covers layout, screenspace, structure, interaction, and color.
 Similarly, Chen\etal~\cite{Chen:2021:Composition} studied real-world dashboard designs and proposed two fundamental measures, composition that quantifies view types and configuration which characterizes view layouts.
 Meanwhile, many regarded dashboard design as a layout design problem and proposed rule-based layout approaches based on design principles~\cite{xu:2014:global, Donovan:2014:Learning, Sarikaya:2019:What, Zheng:2021:Sketchnote}.
 On the contrary, others explored exemplar-based approaches based on design instances.
 O'Donovan\etal~\cite{Donovan:2014:Learning}, Zheng\etal~\cite{Zheng:2019:Content}, and Al-maneea\etal~\cite{Al-maneea:2019:Towards} optimized the layout arrangement of multiple-view visualization in infographics, magazines, visual analytics systems, respectively.